AndiSHFR/node-network-service-discover/README.md

 This project started because i had several microservices as Node.js applications and wanted them to _find_ each other without configuring the actual service entry point for their api on each application.

-Using IPv4 udp broacasts this module can adverstise and discover your services.
+Using IPv4 udp broadcasts this module can adverstise and discover your services.

 ## Installation